 6) Monkey Orchid (Dracula simia)

 These are just about the cutest flowers you will ever see.
-The way the petals, lip, and column are arranged on these blossoms strongly resembles miniature monkeys – hence the common name “monkey orchid.”
-These orchid flowers come complete with smiling monkey faces, furry-looking scruff, lanky arms, and tails in the perfect shades of brown and creamy-white.
-If the adorable look of these flowers wasn’t enough to allure you, they also smell of fragrant oranges.
+How the petals, lip, and column are arranged on these blossoms strongly resembles miniature monkeys – hence the common name “monkey orchid.”
+These orchid flowers come complete with smiling monkey faces, furry-looking scruff, skinny arms, and tails in the perfect shades of brown and creamy white.
+If the adorable look of these flowers isn’t enough to allure you, they also smell of fragrant oranges.

 Native To: | South America |